micklynch/hospitalgpt/readme.md

 - Outreach coordinator

 ## Organization
-The organization interacts as follows:
+The agents interact as follows:
 ```mermaid
 flowchart LR;
     A(User) --> B(Planner);